rzmahmood/ethereum-pos-testnet/README.md

 </div>

 This deployment process allows you to setup and deploy your own local ethereum PoS networks.
-Soon, you'll have the ability to configure the number of nodes you wish to run.
+This repository is targeted to developers who want to quickly modify client source code and deploy to a PoS network.
+This setup can is can serve as a reference for building your own production deployments but better solutions exist for [that](https://docs.kurtosis.com/how-to-compose-your-own-testnet/) use case.

 ## Installation
 This project utilizes Git submodules to reference the client code, notably Go-Ethereum and Prysm.